 6.2.
-All Leadspace third-party service providers to whom Leadspace transfers Personal Data to provide the Service – (i) are certified to the Privacy Shield, or (ii) undertook to provide at least the same level of protection for the Personal Data as is required by the Privacy Shield Principles, or (iii) have executed or undertook to comply with such other binding instruments, certifications or self-certifications for the lawful transfer of Customer’s Personal Data related to Data Subjects within the EU to other territories, as required and available under the GDPR, or (iv) are established in a country that was acknowledged by the EU Commission as providing adequate protection to Personal Data.
+All Leadspace third-party service providers to whom Leadspace transfers Personal Data to provide the Service – (i) have executed or undertook to comply with such other binding instruments, standard contractual clauses, certifications or self-certifications for the lawful transfer of Customer’s Personal Data related to Data Subjects within the EU to other territories, as required and available under the GDPR, or (ii) are established in a country that was acknowledged by the EU Commission as providing adequate protection to Personal Data.

 7.1.
 Controls.
 Leadspace is certified with the ISO 27001 and ISO 22301 standards and maintains administrative, physical and technical safeguards for the protection of the security, confidentiality and integrity of Customer’s Personal Data, pursuant to such standards.
 Leadspace regularly monitors compliance with these safeguards and will not decrease the overall security of Customer’s Personal Data during the term of providing the Service to Customer under the Agreement.